mini fruit cobblers

 Instructions

-Wash and clean the berries.
+- Wash and clean the berries.
 Drain well.
 Put I large mixing bowl.
-Toss in cornstarch, sugar, lemon zest/juice and salt.
+Toss in arrowroot, sugar, lemon zest/juice and salt.
 Set aside.